CAH-ONLINE/Client/README.md

 # CAH Client

 ## Introduction
 This project is one of the other projects related to the Cards Against Humanity (CAH) game.
-This client is made in Electron, using NextJS thanks to Nextron.
-The client is a web application that you can download and run in Windows and Linux (Fuck the Mac Users).
+The client is made in Electron with NextJS thanks to Nextron.
+The client is a web application that you can download and run in Windows and Linux (sadly, no current macOS support).

 ## Installation
-To install the client, you need to install the following dependencies:
+To install the client, you'll need to install the following dependencies:
 - Node v14+
 - Yarn (Opt.)